Indovia Field Division • Storycraft Mission Kit

 1) The Story Zine

 Ladybird Jenkins and the Time Thieves, a lightly illustrated storybook zine written from my time and inspiration at The Hive.
-One of the main characters is Ben, a Hive member, and we’ll be proudly showcasing him as part of the story.
+One of the main characters is Ben, a Hive member, and we will be proudly showcasing him as part of the story.

 2) The Companion Manual